DevPoint/wordpress-customform7/readme.txt

 It is hard to continue development and support for this free plugin without contributions from users like you.
 If you enjoy using Contact Form 7 and find it useful, please consider [__making a donation__](http://contactform7.com/donate/).
 Your donation will help encourage and support the plugin's continued development and better user support.

+= Patches by Devpoint =

+* Applied patch in shortcodes.php to make pipes for [select] working again.
+(Fork on Github.com/devpoint/wordpress-contactform7

 = Recommended Plugins =

 The following are other recommended plugins by the author of Contact Form 7.